CMP: Cooperative Motion Prediction with Multi-Agent Communication: Introduction

-Our proposed framework is illustrated in Fig. \ref{fig:method}.
+To fill the gap between cooperative perception and motion prediction, we introduce a novel framework for cooperative motion prediction based on the raw sensor data.
+To the best of our knowledge, we are the first to develop a practical method that jointly solves the perception and prediction problem with CAV communications in both components.
 Each CAV computes its own bird-eye-view (BEV) feature representation from its LiDAR point cloud.
-The data is processed, compressed, and broadcast to other nearby CAVs.
-The receiver agents fuse the transmitted feature encoding.
-Upon obtaining historical perception data, the trajectories of the surrounding objects can be predicted by each CAV based on the backbone of MTR~\cite{shi2023motion}.
-Then, the individually predicted trajectories from each CAV are broadcast again.
+The data is processed, compressed, and broadcast to nearby CAVs.
+The ego CAV fuses the received features and performs detections on surrounding agents.
+A multi-object tracker then generates the historical trajectories of the surrounding objects.
+Each CAV then performs motion prediction.
+After that, the individually predicted trajectories from each connected vehicle are broadcast again.
 As our model collects the predictions from surrounding CAVs, the predictions and intermediate features from perception are used to refine the motion predictions.
-Our method allows for realistic transmission delays between CAVs and bandwidth limitations while achieving satisfactory performance.
+Our method allows for realistic transmission delays between CAVs and bandwidth limitations.

-In this paper, our main contributions are as follows: \begin{itemize} \item We propose a practical, latency-robust framework for cooperative motion prediction, which leverages the information shared by multiple CAVs to enhance perception and motion prediction performance. \item We analyze the bandwidth requirement for cooperative information sharing and design a lightweight representation for communication. \item We develop a transformer-based prediction aggregation module to take advantage of the predictions shared by other CAVs, which improves prediction accuracy. \end{itemize}
+In this paper, our main contributions are as follows: \begin{itemize} \item We propose a practical, latency-robust framework for cooperative motion prediction, which leverages the information shared by multiple CAVs to enhance perception and motion prediction performance. \item We develop an attention-based prediction aggregation module to take advantage of the predictions shared by other CAVs, which improves prediction accuracy. \item Our method achieves state-of-the-art performance in cooperative prediction under practical settings on the OPV2V and V2V4Real datasets. \end{itemize}